 Bonide Thuricide is a biological control for the larval stages of moths and butterflies.
 It has no effect on adults of the species and is completely safe around people, pets, other insects, and animals—including birds that may eat treated caterpillars.
 Use it wherever caterpillars are damaging a garden, such as on tomatoes, greens, cabbages, and even roses.

-Bt (Bacillus thuringiensis kurstaki) is a bacterial insecticide toxic to caterpillars when eaten; it dissolves and colonizes in the gut, killing off the caterpillars in 1 to 2 days.
+Bacillus thuringiensis kurstaki (Btk) is a bacterial insecticide that is toxic to caterpillars when eaten; it dissolves and colonizes in the gut, killing off the caterpillars in 1 to 2 days.
+Despite its toxicity to caterpillars, it has minimal impact on nontargeted species.
 Mix the concentrate with water according to directions.
 Apply to foliage using a hose-end or pressurized tank sprayer.

 - Effective on multiple plant types